 If you cannot pay this loan back before passing, the outstanding loan balance will be deducted from the money given to your beneficiary.

-There are four types of plans that you will be able to qualify for depending on your health.
+There are four types of burial insurance plans that you will be able to qualify for depending on your health.

 Level: This plan type comes with no waiting period and has the lowest prices.
 Level is reserved for seniors with a healthy medical history, but some providers will take on specific medical conditions like diabetes or obesity.